How was Fanta born and what does it have to do with Nazi Germany?

 Keith worked with chemists to create a soft drink that vaguely resembled cola, was caffeinated, and had an unidentifiable flavor mix.
 But instead of being made with the secret 7X Coke flavor, this product was made from leftovers from other food companies, mostly leftovers from farmers markets.
 This was usually fruit pulp, such as apples from pressing cider and whey.
 The resulting liquid was a translucent beige color that more closely resembled today’s ginger beer.
 Keith asked his sales team to name the drink.
 This eventually became Fanta.

-At this time, Fanta was all he could sustain the company with.
+At this time, Fanta was all he might sustain the company with.
 Luckily for Keith, there were few soft drink alternatives available in Germany, so Fanta’s popularity exploded.
 Its reputation allowed it to bypass the sugar quota, making it the sweetest drink on the market.
 Sales gradually increased as it became practically a staple food in households.

 Keith then used his existing connections to produce the product at all of Coca-Cola’s plants in Germany.
 This allowed him to spread Fanta throughout Europe and save other subsidiaries from closure.
-The German branch sold about 3 million cases of the drink before the end of the war.
+The German branch sold regarding 3 million cases of the drink before the end of the war.

 And when the Allies finally entered the German factories, Fanta production stopped and Keith turned over the profits from his creation to Coca-Cola’s headquarters in Atlanta.